Graphiti MCP Server

 Programmatic Access

-Important: The Graphiti MCP server is designed to be used by MCP clients (like Claude Desktop or Cursor) via the Server-Sent Events (SSE) transport protocol.
-It does not expose HTTP REST API endpoints for direct programmatic access.
+Important: The Graphiti MCP server is designed to be used by MCP clients (like Claude Desktop or Cursor) via the HTTP transport protocol.
+It does not expose direct REST API endpoints outside of the MCP protocol.

 To interact with the Graphiti knowledge graph programmatically, you have two options: